 It’s really a pity that QuickTime does not support VOBSUB.
-Luckily, we are still able to turn subtitle on or off with alternative media players on macOS Mojave.
+Luckily, we are still able to turn subtitles on or off with alternative media players on macOS.
 And, IINA and VLC Media Player are two that I’d like to recommend for playing Handbrake ripped videos with subtitles.
 And, you can are able to turn on the subtitle here:

 And, enable subtitle in VLC here:

 Handbrake Alternative to Rip Protected DVDs with Subtitles